-Most people think of Reporting, Planning and Analytics (RP&A) as “downstream” activities.
-After all, how can you do any reporting or analysis if you don’t have an ERP or a POS to gather data from?
-It’s perfectly logical then to put in a reporting & analytics system after you’ve implemented a new and shiny ERP.
+Most people think of Reporting, Planning, and Analytics (RP&A) as “downstream” activities.
+After all, how can you do any reporting or analysis if you don’t have an enterprise resource planning (ERP) vendor or a point of sale (POS) to gather data from?
+It’s perfectly logical, then, to implement a reporting and analytics system after you’ve implemented a shiny, new ERP.

 But therein lies the trap.

-In this article we’ll show you three ways your RP&A infrastructure will lower the risk of a new ERP or POS, and avoid expensive mistakes during their integration.
+In this article we’ll show you three ways your RP&A infrastructure will lower the risk of a new ERP or POS, and how to avoid expensive mistakes during their integration.

 Integrating new systems, like an ERP or POS, is a disruptive process.
-Your staff need to be trained on operational tasks in the new system (like managing or entering orders).
+Your staff need to be trained on operational tasks in the new system (such as managing or entering orders).
 The reports they rely on to make operational or strategic decisions could change.
-And on top of all that, you have to run two systems together and slowly phase one out while the new one is phased in.
+And on top of all that, you have to run two systems together and slowly phase one out while phasing the new one in.

-This is where a solid RP&A infrastructure comes in.
-It can act as “shock absorbers” to minimize the disruption of a new integration.
+This is where a solid RP&A infrastructure comes in—it can act as “shock absorbers” to minimize the disruption of a new integration.
 How?
-The first mental leap is to realize that ERPs, POS and other systems can and will change throughout the growth and life of a company.
+The first mental leap we’re asking of you is to realize that ERPs, POS, and other process management systems can and will change throughout the growth and life of a company.
 But your RP&A infrastructure should outlast them all.
 Your “data warehouse” is the one constant in your company’s information that records data, its history, and dovetails multiple systems (including that replacement ERP) into one cohesive view of the business.

 Some people will fight this view, thinking that the ERP is the system of record.
 That simply can’t be the case because ERPs can and do change, and it’s a nightmare to move all the data from an old ERP into the new one.
 At times, it’s impossible.

-But if you want to retain any history for reporting, or maintain any kind of consistency and predictability in your reports, you need something external to all your operational systems to act as that “buffer” between the old and the new.
-This is where your data warehouse, the heart of an RP&A infrastructure will shine.
-And this is why growing companies should beware vendors that say they can fill “all your reporting needs.”
-That’s assuming you’ll never grow again after buying their system.
+But if you want to retain reporting history, or maintain consistency and predictability in your reports, you need something external to your operational systems to act as a “buffer” between the old and the new.
+This is where your data warehouse, the heart of RP&A infrastructure, will shine.
+Growing companies should beware vendors that say they can fill “all your reporting needs”, because that’s assuming you’ll never grow again after buying their system.

 Methods of Access.
 Data should be accessible on a regular basis.
 In order of preference, data should be accessible through: